a1ien/rusb/README.md

 However, Rust's [`pkg-config` build helper](https://github.com/alexcrichton/pkg-config-rs) doesn't support calling a `$CHOST`-prefixed `pkg-config`.
 It will always call `pkg-config` without a prefix.
-To cross-compile `libusb-sys` with the `pkg-config` build helper, one must define the environment variables `PKG_CONFIG_DIR`, `PKG_CONFIG_LIBDIR`, and `PKG_CONFIG_SYSROOT_DIR` for the *default* `pkg-config`.
+To cross-compile `libusb1-sys` with the `pkg-config` build helper, one must define the environment variables `PKG_CONFIG_DIR`, `PKG_CONFIG_LIBDIR`, and `PKG_CONFIG_SYSROOT_DIR` for the *default* `pkg-config`.
 It's also necessary to set `PKG_CONFIG_ALLOW_CROSS` to tell Rust's `pkg-config` helper that it's okay to proceed with a cross-compile.